Aftermath - what is to be done after an online event?

 - Post highlights of particular parts of your digital event.

 - Create and moderate a group in which attendees can exchange information, thoughts, and meet other participants.

-#2 Send emails to everyone but try to sound personal.
+#2 Send follow up emails after the webinar to everyone but try to sound personal.

 - Send extra materials or some kind of a gift to show your appreciation.